Eyobor616/generaltrainingsite/README.md

-# generaltrainingsite
+# devtonic-site
-Info about all computer based course offerings
+Info for starters